 - Good selection of catfish rods available for bait cast reels

 Bait cast reels are without question the best choice for catfish reels, having the features you need, the capability of landing larger fish, and using a variety of techniques.

 Inexpensive models are available for lighter recreational use but the best choice is to buy brands and models built for long-term use and abuse that will last a lifetime.

 After over fifteen years as a catfish guide and countless years prior to that as a hardcore catfish angler, I’ve seen the same mistake made over and over again.

 If you’re buying fishing reels for catfish, invest in good quality fishing reels from a reputable manufacturer.

-There’s inexpensive options on the market but you’ll get exactly what you pay for.
+There are inexpensive options on the market but you’ll get exactly what you pay for.

 Inexpensive catfish reels won’t last long and you probably won’t be able to find parts or repair them when they break (and they will break).